-Rae Parker – Assistant Head – Curriculum and assessment – Careers Lead, Development Days, Options, PSHE, email@example.com
+Rae Parker – Assistant Head – Curriculum and assessment – Careers Lead, Options, Development day coordinator, firstname.lastname@example.org

 Nic Lane – Assistant Head – Student Wellbeing, Personal Development, email@example.com

-Kate Gould -Transition post 16 Careers advisor coordinator email@example.com
+Kate Gould -Transition post 16 Careers advisor and work experience coordinator email@example.com

 Teresa Perry – In school coordinator for Next steps South West Career Pilot firstname.lastname@example.org

-Mandy Slevin – Future First and Alumni and social media link firstname.lastname@example.org
+Mandy Slevin – Alumni and social media link email@example.com

 Emily Pike – Librarian and social media link firstname.lastname@example.org